 Cryptocurrencies use a form of mathematics and problem solving using cryptography.
 On top of this the system allows participants to have a unique address called a ‘wallet’.
 Like a bank account.
 The difference is that only individuals have access to their wallet.

 This address mathematically proves currency sent to or received in the wallet is valid using cryptography and is going to the right person.
 It cannot be altered or tampered in any way.

-The system is made up of millions of computers that agree on the global record of all the transactions that have ever taken place.
-This record is called a ledger.
+As described earlier the system is made up of millions of computers that all agree on the global record of all the transactions that have ever taken place.
+This record is called a distributed ledger.

 When you place a transaction using a cryptocurrency it is broadcast across the entire network so that everyone knows about it.
 Because it’s being seen and validated by millions of computers, it is extremely hard to cheat, duplicate, or run fraud against.

 People looking after these ledgers are called ‘miners’.
 They use computers to solve complex problems on how these transactions are put together.
 Each time a problem is solved, it is called a block.